Quality Enhancement Plan (QEP)

 - Utilize vital student resources, such as, tutorial laboratories, career vocations, job search tips, & more

-- If you are a FTS in the academic year 2015-2016 with General Education as your major and you placed on two or more developmental courses you are required to take ORI101.
+- If you are a FTS in the academic year 2015-2016 with General Education as your major (AA and AS degree plans and ASL) and you placed on two or more developmental courses you are required to take ORI101.

 - If you are a FTS in the academic year 2015-2016 and a recipient of an Institutional Scholarship, you are required to take ORI101.